rotundasoftware/cartero/README.md

 ### Page specific assets

-In addition to the assets in bundles that are required by a page, the assets that live in the same directory as a page's template will automatically be included when it is rendered.
+In addition to the assets in bundles that are required by a page, the assets that live in the same directory as a page's server side template will automatically be included when it is rendered.
 For example, say your page templates live in a directory named `views`, as is typical for most web frameworks.

 ```
 views/